NgcoboJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 6: A a script that creates a new local variable.
 TASK 7: A script that creates a new global variable.
 TASK 8: A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+TASK 9: A script that prints the result of POWER divided by DIVIDE, followed by a new line.